by Matt Gibson & Erin Marissa Russell

 A fertilizer with all three major nutrients is referred to as a complete fertilizer, whereas a product that supplies only one or two is considered an incomplete fertilizer.
 Choosing a complete fertilizer for every garden task seems like a good idea, but it is not always the best pick.
 If your soil has a good amount of phosphorus and potassium and is deficient only in its nitrogen levels (which is quite common), you can save a bit of money by picking an incomplete fertilizer that only has nitrogen, such as ammonium sulfate.
 In some situations, complete fertilizers can actually damage a plant.
 Some plants, such as the exotic proteas, will not tolerate excess phosphorus and will die if given too much.

-A home soil test kit, which you can purchase at garden centers or nurseries, will give you a good idea of the nutrients available in your garden’s soil, or you can get a more well rounded evaluation from paying for a professional analysis.
+A home soil test kit, which you can purchase at garden centers or nurseries, will give you a good idea of the nutrient levels in your garden’s soil, or you can get a more well rounded evaluation from paying for a professional analysis.
 Either way, once you know what nutrients are lacking in your garden’s soil, you will be able to better select an appropriate fertilizer for the task.

 General & Special Purpose Fertilizers